 - Find your peak time: Night owl?
 Morning person?
 Let your natural rhythm guide you—but don't expect others to keep your schedule.

-For example, I personally can be a bit of a night owl and if I’m struggling to break through on a creative concept or need focused time writing to knock down a writer’s block, it’s likely to be in the wee hours of the morning where those things happen.
-I might email a client at 2AM but would never expect them to respond, although I’ve been surprised at how often others do respond at those hours.
-However, I would never text a client outside of normal business hours.
+For example, I can be a bit of a night owl, and if I'm struggling to break through on a creative concept or need focused time writing to knock down writer's block, it's likely to be in the wee hours of the morning when those things happen.
+I might email a client at 2 AM but would never expect them to respond, although I've been surprised at how often others do respond at those hours.
+However, I would never text a client outside of regular business hours.

 Have a cooperative spirit, talk with people, and find what works.